awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 1. Sign in to the AWS Management Console and open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc](https://console.aws.amazon.com/vpc)\.

 1. Allow RDS Custom to use the default security group, or create your own security group\.

    For detailed instructions, see [Provide access to your DB instance in your VPC by creating a security group](CHAP_SettingUp.md#CHAP_SettingUp.SecurityGroup)\.

+1. Make sure that your security group permits outbound connections on port 443\.
+RDS Custom needs this port to communicate with dependent AWS services\.

-1. If you have a private VPC and use VPC endpoints, make sure that your security group permits both inbound and outbound connections on port 443\.
+1. If you have a private VPC and use VPC endpoints, make sure that the security group associated with the DB instance allows outbound connections on port 443 to VPC endpoints\.
+Also make sure that the security group associated with the VPC endpoint allows inbound connections on port 443 from the DB Instance\.

-   RDS Custom needs port 443 to communicate with dependent AWS services\.
    If incoming connections aren't allowed, the RDS Custom instance can't connect to the AWS Systems Manager and Amazon EC2 endpoints\.
-For more information, see [Create a Virtual Private Cloud endpoint](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html)\.
+For more information, see [Create a Virtual Private Cloud endpoint](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html) in the *AWS Systems Manager User Guide*\.

-For more information about security groups, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in *Amazon VPC Developer Guide*\.
+For more information about security groups, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC Developer Guide*\.

 #### Configure endpoints for dependent AWS services<a name="custom-setup-orcl.vpc.endpoints"></a>

-Make sure that your VPC allows outbound traffic to the following AWS services:
+Make sure that your VPC allows outbound traffic to the following AWS services with which the DB instance communicates:
 + Amazon CloudWatch
 + Amazon CloudWatch Logs
 + Amazon CloudWatch Events